 How Industrial Wastewater Pretreatment Works

 Many industrial plants and facilities use or create wastewater with their processes.
 The wastewater can be discharged, based on local regulations and permit requirements, or re-used within their process.
-Most likely in all cases, the water needs to be treated to some degree to meet quality characteristics or regulatory requirements – often referred to as wastewater pretreatment.
+Most likely in all cases, the water needs to be treated to some degree to meet quality characteristics or regulatory requirements – often referred to as wastewater treatment or wastewater pretreatment.

 The term “pretreatment” means the treatment of wastewater by commercial and industrial facilities to remove harmful materials before being discharged to a sewer system under the control of a publicly owned wastewater treatment plant.
 If you fail to properly treat your water or improperly manage your discharge, you could incur fines and possible legal action.
 Apart from avoiding regulatory penalties, wastewater pretreatment is likely essential to the quality of your products.

-The pretreatment process usually starts with an evaluation of the water and an assessment of the discharge circumstances.
+The wastewater pretreatment process usually starts with an evaluation of the water and an assessment of the discharge circumstances.
 If we assume a generic wastewater and the specifications of the discharge permit is obtainable, then pretreatment likely will follow a basic course of treatment.
 The goal of pretreatment is to remove waste solids in the water, including:

-- Suspended and dissolved solids
+- Suspended solids and dissolved solids

 - Synthetic chemicals